EU Blue Card: requirements and registration procedure in 2025

 The following European countries refused to issue a blue card: Denmark, Ireland, Norway, Liechtenstein, Iceland and Switzerland.

-Requirements for employees when issuing a blue card
+Requirements for employees when applying for a Blue Card in 2025

-Only foreigners who meet the following requirements can issue a blue card:
+Only foreigners who meet the following requirements can apply for a Blue Card:

 List of documents for obtaining a blue card